Help advance research by joining the NPF/Corrona Psoriasis Registry

 How much time will this take?

 It is estimated that it will take you about ten minutes to complete these questionnaires at your regularly scheduled visits, about every six months.
 Your participation is voluntary and you can withdraw at any time.

 This information is gathered during routine office visits with your dermatologist where you will be asked to complete a questionnaire about your health, such as symptoms you are experiencing and medications you are taking.

 Your dermatologist will also be asked to respond to questions about your health such as your laboratory results, hospitalizations or drug reactions.
 All information collected for the registry is kept confidential.
 Complete details about how your information is protected is described in the consent form that you will be provided to read and sign before your participation can begin.

 Who is participating?

-The Corrona registries have enrolled over 50,000 patients from different states across the US, and include a mix of academic, private, and hospital affiliated clinical sites.
+The Corrona registries have enrolled over 50,000 patients from different states across the US and Canada, and include a mix of academic, private, and hospital affiliated clinical sites.